Marrying the Mafia III

-Marrying the Mafia III (Korean: 가문의 부활 - 가문의 영광 3) is a 2006 South Korean film.
+Marrying the Mafia III (Korean: 가문의 부활 - 가문의 영광 3) is a 2006 South Korean film, and the third installment of the Marrying the Mafia series.

 Plot

 This gangster comedy chronicles the White Tiger Family of Jeolla Province.
 Hong Deok-ja, head of the crime family, quits the syndicate to open a kimchi business after her son marries a prosecutor.
 She is pulled back into the crime family when the familiar member of the rival Axe Gang is released from prison and seeks revenge upon the White Tiger Family.